Bathrooms at the Madison Public Market

 Vintage aerial photograph of the corner of East Johnson and First streets.

-The site of the Madison Public Market at the corner East Johnson and First streets was once home to one of the first wastewater treatment plants in the city, operating between 1899 and 1914.
+The site of the Madison Public Market at the corner E. Johnson and N. First streets was once home to one of the first wastewater treatment plants in the city, operating between 1899 and 1914.
 Today, Madison Metropolitan Sewerage District’s Pumping Station 1 sits adjacent to the Market, helping move wastewater from the near eastside of Madison to the Nine Springs Wastewater Treatment Plant.

 Paper or unflushable wipe over a toilet bowl.